Asbestos: History, Types, and Health Risks of Mesothelioma

 A single strand’s weightless composition allows wayward fibers to float in the air, and they are too small for people to detect without a microscope.
 Anyone near loose, airborne asbestos fibers can inhale or swallow them without even realizing.

-If you have this disease, we can provide you with more information and evidence about how asbestos is the cause.
-Our free Complete Mesothelioma Guide book is full of data and statistics regarding asbestos, its use in the United States, and what you can do if you have an asbestos-related disease.
+If you have this disease, we can provide more information and evidence about how asbestos is the cause.
+Our free Complete Mesothelioma Guide book is full of data and statistics regarding asbestos, its use in the United States, and what you can do if you have mesothelioma.

 What is asbestos and how does it cause cancer?